 (d) Calibrate irrigation system seasonally and, upon any changes made to the irrigation system, apply no more than 1/2 to 3/4 inch per application;

-(e) Flush micro-irrigation distribution systems quarterly;
+(e) Flush microirrigation distribution systems per manufacture's recommendations;

-(f) Inspect filtration systems per manufacturer's specifications;
+(f) Inspect and use filtration systems per manufacturer’s specifications;

 (g) Reset irrigation controllers and timers seasonally to account for plant growth requirements and local climatic conditions;